 Why Conflict Can Be a Good Thing

-Learning how to resolve conflicts is a crucial learning experience for children, showing them how to cooperate and compromise with others.
+Learning conflict resolution techniques are crucial learning experiences for children, showing them how to cooperate and compromise with others.
 Conflicting views give you a chance to learn more about yourself, explore the views of others, and develop constructive relationships.
-“Clear and open communication is the cornerstone of successful conflict resolution,” says Yowell.
+“Good communication skills, including the ability to listen, is critical to conflict resolution,”

 Understanding how to deal with conflict properly allows you to: